 - “I should really talk to [friend’s name]” (“Should” and “really” are codewords for “I’m not going to do it.”
 If you really want to talk to him, email him and ask if you can take him out to coffee right now.
 Otherwise, stop fooling yourself that you’re going to do it)

 TO DO THIS WEEK

-- Identify THREE people that could help you get closer to your goals in 2011.
+- Identify THREE people that could help you get closer to your goals this year.
 Maybe it’s an alumni from your school who works at your dream job, or someone who’s started an interesting business.

 - Find a creative way to meet with at least one BEFORE WED NIGHT (e.g., take them to coffee/lunch).

 - Leave your results from the meeting along with ONE specific thing you learned in the comments section of THIS post with the heading “WEEK 2 RESULTS” by WED at Midnight PST.

 Bonus points to anyone who uses testing to optimize their experience.